What Are The Differences Between Compounds And Mixtures

 Comprehensive Overview

 At the heart of the distinction between compounds and mixtures lies the concept of chemical bonding.
 Compounds are formed through chemical reactions that involve the making or breaking of chemical bonds.
-These bonds, typically ionic or covalent, dictate the structure and properties of the resulting compound.
+Because of that, these bonds, typically ionic or covalent, dictate the structure and properties of the resulting compound.
 Ionic bonds occur when electrons are transferred from one atom to another, creating ions with opposite charges that are attracted to each other.
 Sodium chloride (NaCl), or table salt, is a prime example of an ionic compound.
 Covalent bonds, on the other hand, involve the sharing of electrons between atoms.
 Water (H₂O) and methane (CH₄) are common examples of covalent compounds.

 Trends and Latest Developments